Foto: Alex Heck

 Kyoto Museum of Modern Art in Japan; the Victoria and Albert Museum, London and the National Museum of Scotland, Edinburgh; Gonzalez Marti Museum, Valencia and the museums of Manises and L’Alcora in Spain; Landesmuseum of Graz in Austria; Museum Faenza in Italy; Museum of Varazdin in Croatia; the Bayerische Staatsgemäldesammlung and the Neue Sammlung in Munich are just some of the public collections associated with her work.

-The use and juxtaposition of apparently incongruous materials: perspex, porcelain, paper and wire creates tension within the harmony of the pattern.
+I incorporate apparently incongruous materials: perspex, porcelain, paper, wire which creates tension within the harmony of the pattern.